ibm-cloud-docs/solution-tutorials/vmware-onboarding-7-vsrx-route-through.hidden.md

 ## Next Steps
 {: #vmware-onboarding-vpn-onprem-next-steps}

-The next step in the tutorial series is:
+The next step in the series is:

 * [Deploy initial VM workload](/docs/solution-tutorials?topic=solution-tutorials-vmware-onboarding-deploy-workload)